Need episode 2? Click here!

 You didn’t hear that wrong.
 It sounded as provocative as you believed.

 Isabelle has excess adrenaline to burn, and her period is ruining everything.

 “Lead the way, Ms. Brahn.”
 Since my voice is as seductive as hers, she misses my slip up of her last name.
 It’s for the best.
 That conversation could only end one way—awkwardly.

 I haven’t chased this hard in years, and my last victory didn’t end well, so I’m confident you can understand my reluctance to pursue Isabelle with the same intensity.
-Alas, it seems as if one glance into Isabelle’s chocolate brown eyes annihilates all my astuteness, and don’t get me started on the yearning it instigates.
+Alas, it seems as if one glance into Isabelle’s chocolate-brown eyes annihilate all my astuteness and don’t get me started on the yearning it instigates.

 The friction that built between us during our flight duplicates as we make our way down the gangway side by side.
 We’re surrounded by hundreds of other passengers, but my eyes only ever glance one way.

 Isabelle doesn’t seem to mind my gawk.
 Anytime she catches it, her lips part to suck in much-needed breaths before they curl into a smile.
 Her concealed grins have me watching her even more intently.

 Once we reach the end of the departure gate, Isabelle spins around to face me.
 “It was a pleasure to meet you, Mr. Holt.”